Lane Thomas Preview, Player Props: Nationals vs. Braves

-On Friday, Lane Thomas (hitting .175 in his past 10 games) and the Washington Nationals face the Atlanta Braves, whose starting pitcher will be Allan Winans.
-First pitch is at 7:20 PM ET.
+Lane Thomas -- .175 average over his past 10 games -- will be in action for the Washington Nationals versus the Atlanta Braves, with Spencer Strider on the mound, on September 30 at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Orioles.
+He hit a home run while going 1-for-5 in his last game against the Braves.

 Sportsbook Promo Codes